stefanomondino/SMQuickRestKit/README.md

 *	For each model, setup a mapping providing a keypath (use @"" if you want to map remote object from root) and the remote baseurl/path where you will find it

-*	Use NSObject+SMQuickDownload to download remote objects from any class in your code!
-Override the success/failure methods to use mapping result and you are ready to go!
+*	When you need to download some object from remote, use SMQuickObjectMapper + (RKObjectManager*) objectManagerWithBaseurl:(NSString*) baseurl to retrieve the correct RKObjectManager and you're good to go

 Example